HolyBlackCat/cpp-tutorials/articles/msys2_environments.md

 **MSYS2 has multiple versions of each compiler and library, one per environment.** The compilers in each environment [have slighly different settings](#difference-between-the-environments).
 Some compilers/tools are missing from some environments.

-This tutorial uses CLANG64.
+This tutorial uses CLANG64 by default (but [can be adapted](/articles/variations/index.md) to other ones too).
 UCRT64 is the officially recommended default.
 MINGW64 is also popular.

 * **Each environment has its own packages** (compilers, libraries, tools, etc).
 The packages for each environment can be distinguished by the **common prefix in their names**, e.g. `mingw-w64-clang-x86_64-...` for CLANG64.